livetrails/targetjs/README.md

 [![Stars](https://img.shields.io/github/stars/livetrails/targetjs.svg)](https://github.com/livetrails/targetjs/stargazers)
 [![npm version](https://img.shields.io/npm/v/targetj.svg)](https://www.npmjs.com/package/targetj)

+Most frameworks are great at rendering the next state.
+TargetJS is designed for the journey between states.

-TargetJS is a high-performance JavaScript UI framework with ultra-compact syntax.
-It replaces the "State → Render" model with "State → transition → Render".
-It unifies UI, animations, APIs, event handling, and state into self-contained "Targets" that stack together like intelligent Lego pieces using Code-Ordered Reactivity.
+TargetJS is a JavaScript UI framework that replaces the "State → Render" model with "State → transition → Render".
+It also lets code order directly define the UI sequence.
+It unifies UI, animations, API calls, event handling, and state into self-contained "Targets" that stack together like intelligent Lego pieces using Code-Ordered Reactivity.

 It can be used as a full-featured framework or as a lightweight library alongside other frameworks.
 It is also a highly performant web framework, as shown in the [framework benchmark](https://krausest.github.io/js-framework-benchmark/current.html).